Where to Stay on the French Riviera? Here are The Best Places!

 The biggest minus about Monaco is that it is extremely expensive.
 Of course, this isn’t surprising considering that Monaco is a city of the highest standard and prestige, but make sure to be prepared that it is going to be expensive if you stay in Monaco.

 Menton is the last city on the French Riviera before the Italian border.
 Menton is a popular spot for elderly people, and it is a popular retirement spot for French people.
-As such, Menton is a city which is far from a city which is full of life.
+As such, Menton is a city that is far from a city that is full of life.
 It is more of a laid-back, very calm city which is all about relaxation – except in February when the annual Lemon Festival takes place.

 Menton is especially known for being a large producer of exquisite lemons, and legend has it that Menton sprung from a lemon.
 When Adam and Eve were expelled from Paradise, Eve took with her a golden fruit.
 Adam told her to throw it away so God wouldn’t get even angrier at them, and so she buried the golden fruit, the lemon, in the most beautiful place she saw after crossing mountains and plains and from it grew Menton.